AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 ### Saving

-If it is necessary to save an annotation to the server or to load it from there, use the following:
+There are a lot of ways to save annotations to a server or to load them.
+Below you can find a basic sample that shows how to do it with special events and methods AnyChart provides.

-- **{api:anychart#onDocumentReady}onDocumentReady(){api}** - this method is called when t he document is ready.
+- **{api:anychart#onDocumentReady}onDocumentReady(){api}** - this method is called when the document is ready.
 The external content might not been loaded for this moment, though.

-- **{api:anychart.enums.EventType}annotationDrawingFinish{api}** - this event is necessary for creating the description of a newly created or changed annotation and send the list of annotations (or the new one) to the server.
-Find the information about annotation events in the [Handling events section](#handling_events).
+- **{api:anychart.enums.EventType}annotationDrawingFinish{api}** - this event can be used to track newly created (or changed) annotations and sending the list of annotations (or the new one) to a server.
+See the information about annotation events in the [Handling events section](#handling_events).

 The following methods are of a great help: